Anshika846/New-delta-demo/README.md

 # New-delta-demo
-this is a git and GitHub study.
+This is a git and GitHub study.